 The advantage of unified communications is that it resolves many of the challenges a major acquisition represents.
 So, when that call comes, IT leaders can brush aside their concerns and initiate the process for getting the new hotels online, seamlessly.

-Here's how Firmdale Hotels used their unified communications system to simplify communications and increase measurability.
-Click here to download the case study. >
+Firmdale Hotels used their unified communications system to simplify communications and increase measurability.
+Click here to learn how. >